sagemath/trac_to_gh/Issue 8179.md

 ? cdd_both_reps
 ? cdd_both_reps_gmp
 ```
 These are required by the rewritten polyhedra package at #7109.
 A patch to $SAGE_LOCAL/bin/.hgignore is attached.
+This ticket is a prerequisite for #8115.

 Issue created by migration from https://trac.sagemath.org/ticket/8179